dvmitkova/dvmitkova/README.md

 <div align="center">

-## ✨ Hello, I'm Diana, ✨
+# ✨ Hello, I'm Diana, ✨

-a **Junior JavaScript Software Engineer** <br> blending precision from banking with creativity in tech. <br> I’m passionate about crafting innovative solutions with a keen eye for detail.
+### a Junior JavaScript Software Engineer <br> blending precision from banking with creativity in tech. <br> I’m passionate about crafting innovative solutions with a keen eye for detail.

 ## 🚀 Diving into Code
  ### **Junior Software Developer** at AquaWare Bulgaria
-  *A housing water consumption tracker made with ReactJS, React Native, Python, and Django.*
+  A housing water consumption tracker made with ReactJS, React Native, Python, and Django.

 ## 📚 Learning & Growth
-### 🌱 *Always learning and growing*
+### 🌱 Always learning and growing
- **Software Development with JavaScript**, SoftUni <br>
+ #### Software Development with JavaScript, SoftUni <br>
-  *January 2023 - August 2024*
+  January 2023 - August 2024

 ## 🌟 Skills & Superpowers
   <div>